 The retail industry has gleaned data from customers’ social media for years—using the findings to shape product development and marketing policy.

-Of course, medical patients are also social media users, but the same social listening process hasn’t been applied as rigorously by the medical sector.
+Of course, medical patients are also social media users, but the medical sector doesn’t apply the same rigor to that social media listening process.
 Until now.